-In years 7, 8 & 9 pupils are organised according to year groups and there are typically three parallel forms.
+In years 7, 8 & 9 pupils are organised according to year groups and there are typically four parallel forms.
 Most of the class teaching is by forms in these years, although setting is implemented in Maths, English and Science.

 From Year 10 pupils are no longer taught in forms as they have now chosen their own unique set of GCSE courses.